LP Gas Car & LPG Gas Auto Conversion – How an LPG Gas Car Works – Autogas

 The tank mounting systems are also designed to ensure that the tank will not become dislodged, even in a 20 G impact.

-Modern LPG gas car tanks are compact space saving designs.
+Modern Autogas tanks are compact space saving designs.

-The new toroidal LPG tanks are donut shaped and fitted within the spare wheel well.
+The new toroidal Autogas tanks are donut shaped and fitted within the spare wheel well.

 The spare is replaced by a small emergency inflation kit.